sorens/crocodoc-ruby/README.md

 and in Ruby are converted to hashes unless otherwise noted.

 ## Installation

-We suggest installing the library as a gem.

-If you don't already have the specific_install gem, install it.

-    gem install specific_install

-Now you can install the library as a gem directly from the github repo.

-    gem specific_install -l git@github.com:crocodoc/crocodoc-ruby.git

-You can also add the library as a submodule in your git project.

-    git submodule add git@github.com:crocodoc/crocodoc-ruby.git

-You can also get the library by cloning or downloading.
+You can get the library by cloning or downloading the repo.

 To clone: